Updated on 4/28/2021

-Apple recently announced the framework for the AppTrackingTransparency (ATT) feature, which will be available in the soon-to-be-released iOS 14.5.
+Apple recently announced the framework for the AppTrackingTransparency (ATT) feature, which began rolling out to all iOS users beginning April 26, 2021.
 The latest update requires developers to ask for permission to gather data and track iPhone and iPad users across mobile apps and websites.

 The iOS 14.5 update will send users a push notification prompting them to allow apps like the Facebook family of apps to track activity.
 This “opt-in” process goes against the grain of past iOS updates, in which iOS users would have to open their privacy settings and opt out of data tracking.

-Currently in beta for developers, iOS 14.5 is expected to roll out to the general public by spring 2021.
+iOS 14.5 will roll out to the general public beginning the week of April 26, 2021.
 The update will give iPhone and iPad users a clear, seamless way to opt out of data tracking, which may have major implications for retailers using Facebook advertising.

 According to statista, over 98% of active Facebook users accessed the website via any kind of mobile phone in January 2021.
 Consider the number of iOS users in this audience of roughly 2.8 billion.
 Apple’s latest privacy update will give these users a more noticeable way to opt out of data tracking, which could affect the efficacy of Facebook ads and retail marketers’ targeting methods.